tabularelf/gamemaker-kitchen/src/tutorials/TabularElf/libraries-and-the-state-of-prefabs.md

 ---
-title: Libraries and the state of prefabs (part 1)
+title: Libraries and the state of prefabs
 description: A writeup on how porting libraries over to prefabs may go.
 date: 2026-04-26
 draft: false